Skip to main content

 • Guaranteed output: Exact amountOut delivered regardless of volatility

-• No wallet needed: Same deposit-address flow as standard
+• No wallet needed: Same deposit-address flow

 Considerations